Skip to Content

 We didn’t actually set foot on Mount Athos, but cruised slowly by (boats have to keep a distance of over 1,500 feet away).

-To visit, you have to request permission from your own consulate, get recommendations about your good character and supply reasons why you want to visit – and then you can only visit Mount Athos for three days.
+To visit, you first need to secure permission through your consulate.
+Then you have to submit testimonials of your good character and reasons for your visit.
+Even then, you can only visit Mount Athos for three days.

 Women (and female animals) are banned from Mount Athos.